 Since there are only two major sections in the theatre and considering the fact that it’s smaller than your regular Broadway theatre, finding the best seats in the Stephen Sondheim Theater is not a challenge.
 Also, since the theatre is small, most seats offer a pretty good look at the stage, making your choice even easier.

-In the orchestra section, the front four rows, A to D, are considered the best.
-Within these 4 rows, the center seats (107 to 114) are directly in front of the stage and are also close enough to provide clear sound and an unobstructed view.
+In the orchestra section, the front four rows, C to G, are considered the best.
+Within these rows, the center seats (107 to 114) are directly in front of the stage and are also close enough to provide clear sound and an unobstructed view.
 The next section, mezzanine also has some great seats because of its elevated nature.
 The front rows AA to CC are amongst the best in the theatre and some people even prefer them over the front orchestra seats.
 In the front three rows, the middle seats numbered 107 to 114 are the best.

 The seat options we have mentioned above are also the most expensive.
 If you’re looking for something a bit more budget-friendly, our next section is for you.